tigersizer/cluster-test/cluster-test-04Customization.md

     ln -s ~/cluster-test/ops/bin/grafanatail ~/bin/grafanatail
 ```

-The owner and group are nobody and nogrp, but the symbolic versions don't work.
+The owner and group are nobody and nogroup, but the symbolic versions don't work.
 I have no idea why Grafan requires this, but it does (or you can run it as root).

 The default admin user and password are - what else? - "admin" and "admin"